lammps/lammps/doc/src/fix_mdi_qmmm.rst

 .. code-block:: LAMMPS

-   fix 1 all mdi/qm
-   fix 1 all mdi/qm virial yes
+   fix 1 all mdi/qmmm direct
-   fix 1 all mdi/qm add no every 100 elements 13 29
+   fix 1 all mdi/qmmm potential virial yes fix 1 all mdi/qmmm potential virial yes elements 13 29

 Description
 """""""""""

-.. versionadded:: 3Aug2022

-This command enables LAMMPS to act as a client with another server code that will compute the total energy, per-atom forces, and total virial for atom conformations and simulation box size/shapes that LAMMPS sends it.
+This command enables LAMMPS to act as a client with another server code to perform a couple QMMM (quantum-mechanics molecular-mechanics) simulation.
+LAMMPS will perform classical MD (molecular-mechnanics) for the (typically larger) MM portion of the system.
+A quantum mechanics code will calculate quantum effects for the QM portion of the system.
+The QM server code must support use of the `MDI Library

-Typically the server code will be a quantum mechanics (QM) code, hence the name of the fix.
-However this is not required, the server code could be another classical molecular dynamics code or LAMMPS itself.
-The server code must support use of the `MDI Library
 <https://molssi-mdi.github.io/MDI_Library/html/index.html>`_ as
 explained below.

-These are example use cases for this fix, discussed further below:

-* perform an ab initio MD (AIMD) simulation with quantum forces
-* perform an energy minimization with quantum forces
-* perform a nudged elastic band (NEB) calculation with quantum forces
-* perform a QM calculation for a series of independent systems which LAMMPS reads or generates

 The code coupling performed by this command is done via the `MDI Library <https://molssi-mdi.github.io/MDI_Library/html/index.html>`_.
-LAMMPS runs as an MDI driver (client), and sends MDI commands to an external MDI engine code (server), e.g. a QM code which has support for MDI.
+LAMMPS runs as an MDI driver (client), and sends MDI commands to an external MDI engine code (server), in this case a QM code which has support for MDI.
 See the :doc:`Howto mdi <Howto_mdi>` page for more information about how LAMMPS can operate as either an MDI driver or engine.

+Q: provide an example where LAMMPS is also the QM code ? similar to fix mdi/qm ?

 The examples/mdi directory contains input scripts using this fix in the various use cases discussed below.
 In each case, two instances of